 Technology decisions are based on the state's computing environment and accepted communications protocols.
-There are several requirements for a good system design: uniformity, accessibility, flexibility, and expandability.
+There are several requirements for a good systems design: uniformity, accessibility, flexibility, and expandability.

+There are several requirements for a good systems design among them are uniformity, accessibility, flexibility and expandability.
+Several electronic credentialing options are being explored by CVISN States.
+Since the use of open standards is a key CVISN architectural concept, at least one option must support EDI transactions.
 Uniformity can be accomplished with a common platform and standards.
 In Maryland, a common platform was achieved by purchasing personal computers and software that were given to the state's ten participating agencies.
-Standard communications protocols that allow data to be sent and interpreted by various parts of the system must be used.
+Communications protocols that allow data to be sent and interpreted by various parts of the system must be used.
 EDI open standards are required by the CVISN Architecture and are common standards used by carriers to transmit data.
 According to the "Technology in Trucking Operations" study conducted by the American Trucking Associations Foundation, between 1996 and 1998, EDI had a 47% increase in motor carrier usage.
-Second, multiple motor carrier access points to the state systems could be offered to increase electronic credentialing accessibility and usage.
+Multiple motor carrier access points to the systems could be offered to increase electronic credentialing accessibility and usage.
 Quoting the same study, eight out of ten large fleets are EDI capable and three quarters have Internet access.
 As well, one in three small to mid-sized fleets are EDI capable and/or have Internet access.
-Therefore, offering EDI capable and/or internet accessable options will increase electronic credentialing usage.
 Lastly, the system architecture must be flexible enough so that it can have manual supplements with the ability to expand later for more automation.
 For example, Legacy System Interfaces (LSI) can be built into the CI to accomplish this.
 In all technology choices, assessments of the technology as "leading edge" versus nearing obsolescence must be made.